duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 ### 2. Histogram - Plot the MSD in the Rover Dashboard
-To begin, click on the histogram icon in the widget dashboard toolbar.
-This will add a histogram widget to the dashboard pane.
-Next click the script tab <> to reveal the example script generating an example histogram with random number generators instead of MoleculeArchive data.
+**Introduction**

+A histogram is a good way to familiarise with the spread in the MSD values in the dataset.
+The frequency of occurrence of a certain value is plot against the value itself and gives a first indication of the presence of a certain distribution in the data.

+The script for this histogram is fairly simple.
+After setting the global outputs the series1_values list is appended with the MSD values of each molecule.
+This data is used to calculate the frequency of values internally to create the histogram.
+The data included in the figure can be selected by setting values for xmin and xmax.
+This enables the user to either include all data points by using xmin=min(MSD_values) and xmax=max(MSD_values) or selecting a smaller region of interest.

+**How to**

+Open the histogram widget in **Rover** dashboard by clicking on the icon in the toolbar.
+Move to the script tab (<>) and replace the example script with the script below.
+Make sure to adapt the script below to match the correct parameter name (in this example: 'column_MSD') and the desired xmin, xmax, ymin, ymax values.
 To display this histogram, click the refresh icon in the far right.

 <img src='{{site.baseurl}}/tutorials/img/TMSD/img5.png' width='450' />

-In the next step, alter the example code to match the code below.
-In this way it will display the frequency of calculated MSD values.
-For convenience, the window dimensions can be changed to a bigger field for easier scripting.
-Make sure to adapt the script below to match the correct parameter name (in this example: 'column_MSD') and the desired xmin, xmax, ymin, ymax values to display the axes.
-As a starting point, one can always use the xmin and xmax values of the series1_values array.
-This is left as an exercise for the reader to complete.

 ```python